-What are the total projected expenses you believe your CTC will incur each month?
-Include numbers from the work you completed in the operations portion of this curriculum: Facility & Maintenance 3.
-Equipment & Hardware Furniture & Fixtures Labor & Salary Requirements Expenses & Capital Requirements Calculate the projected fees by completing the following: Take the total amount of the expenses your CTC will incur and divide it by the number of monthly paying participants.
+Labor & Salary Requirements Expenses & Capital Requirements and how operational expenses plus working capital effect the overall fee structure they will need to charge.
+4. Calculate the projected fees by completing the following: Take the total amount of the expenses your CTC will incur and divide it by the number of monthly paying participants.
 As an example, let's say there is an organization called "The Best CTC."
 They have projected that their total monthly CTC expenses are \$12,000.00.
-They 4. have also determined that they can realistically serve about 70 participants per month.
+They have also determined that they can realistically serve about 70 participants per month.
 When calculated, this means that "The Best CTC" will have to charge each participant \$171.42, just to break even.
 This is assuming that everyone is charged the same fee.
-Does the fee amount fit with what you know your target participants can afford?
+5. Does the fee amount fit with what you know your target participants can afford?
 If no, then how will you restructure your pricing fees to accommodate your market?
-Examples might include: ► Scholarships available ► Grant money available to reduce the participant fee ► Cut your monthly expenses to accommodate a more applicable fee 5.
-As an example, let's say "The Best CTC" knows that its target participants cannot afford to pay \$171.42.
+Examples might include: Scholarships available Grant money available to reduce the participant fee Cut your monthly expenses to accommodate a more applicable fee As an example, let's say "The Best CTC" knows that its target participants cannot afford to pay \$171.42.
 One option it has is to seek grant funding to help offset the costs for participants.
-Total Expenses \$12,000.00 (\$5,000.00)Grant Funding Amount of Recovery Required \$7,000.00 \$7,000 divided by 70 participants is \$100.00 per participant.
+Total Expenses \$12,000.00 Grant Funding (\$5,000.00) Amount of Recovery Required \$7,000.00 \$7,000 divided by 70 participants is \$100.00 per participant.